-Environmental health efforts aim to improve health standards by educating the community and responding the complaints that affect health and amenity issues such as smoke, odour, dust and noise as well assessing the suitability of properties for safe habitation.
-The need for environmental health services was identified by the community during consultation in which the provision of environmental health services including food safety, noise management, safe swimming pools, pest management and waste management identified as the fifth highest priority (3) in the community.
+Environmental health efforts aim to improve health standards by educating the community and responding the complaints that affect health and amenity issues such as smoke, odour, dust

+Ensuring adequate environmental health services such as food safety, noise management, safe swimming pools, pest management and Waste management were the 5th priority identified by the community and noise as well assessing the suitability of properties for safe habitation.
+The need for environmental health services was identified by the community during consultation in which the provision of environmental health services including food safety, noise management, safe swimming pools, pest management and waste management identified as the fifth highest priority (2) in the community.
 On a state level, water scarcity, misuse of chemicals in the home and germs in food were three of the top five perceived health risks by residents in Western Australia (21).